John Henry Land: Legal career

 After his time in the legislature, Land once again returned to Columbus to take up the practice of law.
 When a vacancy came up for the position of district attorney, Land pursued it.
 But the appointment, made by Land's political rival, Governor Talmadge, went to another.
 Undeterred, Land sought election to the position, in 1952, but lost to the incumbent.
 Three years later, a new governor, Marvin Griffin appointed Land to the position of chief prosecutor.
 Land served as Solicitor General of the Chattahoochee Judicial System from 1955 to 1964.
 He then served for 24 years as Judge of the Georgia Superior Court from 1964 to 1989.

 Death and legacy

-Land died at Columbus Hospice House in Columbus Georgia, on November 30, 2011.
+Land died at Columbus Hospice House in Columbus, Georgia, on November 30, 2011.

 John Land was a member of a political dynasty, which included numerous city council members, state senators, and a federal judge.
 His nephew Ted Land served on the city council for a time, before a long career in the Georgia State Senate.
 Another nephew was a fixture on the city council for decades.
-Yet another relative, Clay Land worked his way up through the city council, before assuming the senate senate previously held by is uncle Ted Land, and then advanced to the position of Chief United States district judge for the United States District Court for the Middle District of Georgia.
+Yet another relative, Clay Land worked his way up through the city council, before assuming the senate position previously held by is uncle Ted Land, and then advanced to the position of Chief United States district judge for the United States District Court for the Middle District of Georgia.